The Scented Word

 23. A good idea is never done.
 The same goes for places, people, events.
 Everything can be recontextualized.

-24. Perfectionism isn’t the golden word I once thought it was.
+24. Perfection isn’t the golden word it used to be.

 31. Maintain a curiosity the size of Carl Sagan’s comb-over.